 Campus Security Policy and Campus Crime Statistics Act

-Under the federal Clery Act provisions, the Alamo Colleges must publish statistics about criminal acts occurring on campus property.
-This information is available for all of the Alamo Colleges online.
+Under the federal Clery Act provisions, the Alamo Colleges District must publish statistics about criminal acts occurring on the colleges’ campus property.
+This information is available for all of the colleges in the Alamo Colleges District online.

 Pursuant to federal law, alleged victims of violent crime are entitled to know the results of campus disciplinary proceedings concerning alleged perpetrators.
-The Alamo Colleges publish an annual Crime Awareness and Campus Security Report that pertains to the prior three (3) years of offenses occurring at any of the Alamo Colleges.
-The report contains certain security policy statements, including sexual assault policies that assure basic victims’ rights, the law enforcement authority of the Alamo Colleges’ Police Department, and where students should go to report crimes.
-The report is available to all current and prospective students and employees through the Alamo Colleges’ Police Department online.
+The Alamo Colleges District publishes an annual Crime Awareness and Campus Security Report that pertains to the prior three (3) years of offenses occurring at any of the colleges in the Alamo Colleges District.
+The report contains certain security policy statements, including sexual assault policies that assure basic victims’ rights, the law enforcement authority of the Alamo Colleges District’s Police Department, and where students should go to report crimes.
+The report is available to all current and prospective students and employees through the Alamo Colleges District’s Police Department online.
 A copy of these statistics is also provided to the U.S. Department of Education.

-Alamo Colleges’ Annual Security Report in compliance with the Clery Act students’ right to know crime statistics is available online.
+Alamo Colleges District’s Annual Security Report in compliance with the Clery Act students’ right to know crime statistics is available online.

 Campus Sex Crimes Prevention Act